ton-community/ton-docs/docs/v3/documentation/archive/mining.md

 Please do note that this applies to the plain mining process **only**, if your machine also runs full node or other processes, then things change!
 But this is outside the scope of this guide.

 #### Storage
-Plain miner run in lite mode uses minimum space and does not store any data in storage.
+A miner running in lite mode uses minimal storage space and does not store data.

 #### Network
 Plain miner needs the ability to open outgoing connections to the Internet.